tudelft3d/val3dity/README.md

 If you are eager to contribute but do not want to fiddle with setting up the required libraries, Vagrant can take care of that.
 It creates a development environment in a virtual machine, which you can use to compile and run val3dity.
 For details see VAGRANT.md

+## Usage of Docker

+To run val3dity over Docker simply execute:

+    $ docker run --rm  -v <local path where your files are>:/data tudelft3d/val3dity:2.1.1 <name of the dedicated file>

 ## Web application

 If you don't want to go through the troubles of compiling and/or installing val3dity, we suggest you use the [web application](http://geovalidation.bk.tudelft.nl/val3dity).